 Plenty of colour today with a blazing sun and blue skies overhead:

-You won’t see a Seal trying to crawl onto these docks:
+You won’t see a seal trying to crawl onto this wharf, much too steep:

 There should be more green houses: